Luciano Pavarotti: Career: Early 2000s

-In 2001, Pavarotti was acquitted in Italian court of a long standing dispute concerning his official country of residency and taxable earnings.
+In 2001, Pavarotti was acquitted in an Italian court of a dispute concerning his official country of residency and taxable earnings.
 Pavarotti long claimed Monte Carlo in the tax haven of Monaco as his official residence, but an Italian court in 1999 had rejected that claim by ruling that his Monaco address could not accommodate his entire family.
 In 2000 Pavarotti agreed to pay the Italian government more than $7.6 million in back taxes and penalties as a result of tax evasion charges that dated from 1989 to 1995.
 Pavarotti was subsequently fully acquitted by an Italian court of filing false tax returns in 2001.

 On 13 December 2003, he married his second wife and former personal assistant, Nicoletta Mantovani (born 1969), with whom he already had another daughter, Alice.
 Alice's twin brother, Riccardo, was stillborn after complications in January 2003.
 At the time of his death in September 2007, he was survived by his wife, his four daughters, and one granddaughter.

 In late 2003, he released his final compilation—and his first and only "crossover" album, Ti Adoro.
 Most of the 13 songs were written and produced by Michele Centonze, who had already helped produce the "Pavarotti & Friends" concerts between 1998 and 2000.
 The tenor described the album as a wedding gift to Nicoletta Mantovani.
 That same year he was made a Commander of Monaco's Order of Cultural Merit.

 In 2004, one of Pavarotti's former managers, Herbert Breslin, published a book, The King & I. Seen by critics as bitter and sensationalistic, it is critical of the singer's acting (in opera), his inability to read music well and learn parts, and his personal conduct, although acknowledging their success together.
 In an interview in 2005 with Jeremy Paxman on the BBC, Pavarotti rejected the allegation that he could not read music, although he acknowledged he did not read orchestral scores.

-He received an enormous number of awards and honours, including Kennedy Center Honors in 2001.
+His awards and honours include Kennedy Center Honors in 2001.
 He also holds two Guinness World Records: one for receiving the most curtain calls (165) and another for the best-selling classical album (Carreras Domingo Pavarotti in Concert by the Three Tenors; the latter record is thus shared by fellow tenors Plácido Domingo and José Carreras).